Wildland-Urban Interface · Structural Defense · Patent Pending

 • Automated + remote activation

-• Dedicated storage, booster, backup
+• Storage, booster, backup

 • Monitoring integration